redis/redis-doc/topics/pipelining.md

 This means that usually a request is accomplished with the following steps:

 * The client sends a query to the server, and reads from the socket, usually in a blocking way, for the server response.
-* The server processes the command and sends the response back to the server.
+* The server processes the command and sends the response back to the client.

 So for instance a four commands sequence is something like this: